 This week’s blog is the first of a set of posts on the ‘developer’s dilemma’ in South East Asia from ESRC GPID Director, Andy Sumner.

-In South East Asia, Malaysia, Indonesia, and Thailand have all undergone a major transformation—in a way never anticipated—from being poor, agrarian countries to middle-income countries who have developed an industrial and manufacturing base.
+In South East Asia, Malaysia, Indonesia, and Thailand have all undergone a major transformation—in a way never anticipated—from being poor, agrarian countries to middle-income countries which have developed an industrial and manufacturing base.

-Understanding how the transformation was possible in a relatively small space of time, the extent to which it was inclusive, and the caveats and prospects for South East Asia is thus an area of enquiry significant to all developing countries as they seek economic and social transformation.
-In order to ‘solve’ the puzzle, the discussion of the transformation of Southeast Asia can focus on a set of three core questions.
+Understanding how the transformation was possible in a relatively short space of time, the extent to which it was inclusive, and the caveats and prospects for South East Asia is thus an area of enquiry significant to all developing countries as they seek economic and social transformation.
+In order to ‘solve’ the puzzle, the discussion of the transformation of South East Asia can focus on a set of three core questions.

-In sum, the countries of South East Asia are thus examples of countries which, at some level at least, have managed the ‘developer’s dilemma’ to achieve both structural transformation in terms of large increases in productivity as well as inclusive growth in terms of reducing poverty and curtailing the tendency for inequality to rise during transformation.
-In doing so, elites got rich in absolute terms even if relative income inequality did not rise dramatically in the process and in all likelihood only a small proportion of the rents from natural resources were channelled directly into development.
-Still that was sufficient, coupled with domestic policy regimes and patterns of global accumulation, to transform a set of low-income, high-poverty, agrarian economies into middle-income countries with industrial bases.
+In sum, the countries of South East Asia are thus examples of countries which, on some level at least, have managed the ‘developer’s dilemma’ to achieve both structural transformation in terms of large increases in productivity as well as inclusive growth in terms of reducing poverty and curtailing the tendency for inequality to rise during transformation.
+In doing so, the elites got rich in absolute terms, even if relative income inequality did not rise dramatically in the process, and in all likelihood, only a small proportion of the rents from natural resources were channelled directly into development.
+Still, that was sufficient, coupled with domestic policy regimes and patterns of global accumulation, to transform a set of low-income, high-poverty, agrarian economies into middle-income countries with industrial bases.